Area51 Project - Mike's 1989 Argo 6x6 Reunion:

 Next I removed the tracks by cutting one of the heavily corroded pivot pins on each side to separate the tracks.
 Replacement pins are not expensive and readily available from the dealer.

 With the tracks out of the way I removed all 6 wheels to service all the outer wheel bearings and to paint the rims.
-I chose a modern dark grey paint to match paint used on new Frontier model Argos and cover the god awful neon orange applied by the previous owner.
+I chose a modern dark grey paint to match paint used on new Frontier model Argos and cover the God awful neon orange applied by the previous owner.

-This week I also picked up a temporary battery for the Argo, my lawn tractors battery is on its last legs but still getting by, so its replacement has found a temporary home in the Argo.
+This week I also picked up a temporary battery for the Argo, my lawn tractors battery is on its last legs but still getting by, so the replacement has found a temporary home in the Argo.

-When paint was dry I installed the mechanical cooling fan, spacer, pulley (which is used with a rope as an emergency auxiliary starter) and finally all of the engine shrouds.
+When paint was dry I permanently installed the mechanical cooling fan, spacer, pulley (which is used with a rope as an emergency auxiliary starter) and finally all of the engine shrouds.

 Next I installed the air breather box and properly connected the 3 breather vent tubes.

 With the old, noisy, slow Superwinch currently not working, I took out two old WARN winches to see if I could repair one.
 The first was my old winch from Project Foreman which stopped working a couple years ago.
 I found the electric motor seized but with gentle persuasion I managed to get it taken apart without damage.
 I cleaned heavy corrosion from the armature and got it spinning freely by hand.

 For more information on the Winch Rebuild check out the Winch Rebuild page.